 You realize that the free fonts you’ve collected these past few years take up a lot of space on your Mac.
 It’s time to open Font Book and remove the fonts you’re no longer use.
-Whether you want to save more space or just want a organized fonts gallery, this tutorial will show you how to do it easily with built-in feature.
+Whether you want to save more space or just want an organized fonts gallery, this tutorial will show you how to do it easily with its built-in feature.

-Restoring fonts to default is useful especially when you have problem with how the fonts look like in some apps.
+Restoring fonts to default is useful especially when you have a problem with how the fonts look like in some apps.
 Fortunately, Font Book has a command that allows you to restore the default fonts easily.